Chennai - The Soul of South India

 City layout and Planning

 The Chennai Metropolitan Area includes the Chennai City Corporation (Chennai District), 16 Municipalities, 20 Town Panchayats, and 214 villages in Thiruvallur and Kancheepuram Districts that are part of 10 Panchayat Unions.
 Chennai grew gradually from the 17th century, which included Fort St. George and the Indian quarters.
-The main residential sections are to the west and south, where there are several new high-rise apartment buildings, and the old villages are in the center.
+The main residential sections are to the West Chennai and South Chennai, where there are several new high-rise apartments, and the old villages are in the center.
 While the industrial areas are located strategically in the north and northwest.

 The Chepauk Palace and the University Senate House are built in the Deccan Islamic style.
 While the Victoria Technical Institute and the High Court buildings were both designed in the Indo-Saracenic style.
 These two are widely regarded as the most attractive buildings of the British period.
 The seven great temples in Dravidian architecture located in the city parts of George Town, Mylapore, and Triplicane are the most distinctive buildings in the city.